altmp/altv-docs/articles/cloud_auth.md

 No, due to the involvement of our backend in the process, clients cannot spoof or manipulate their unique identifiers.\
 Every operation is verified through our backend, making sure each player's unique ID stays correct and genuine.

-### What can change the unique Cloud Auth identifier?
+### What can change the unique cloud auth identifier?
 The unique cloud auth identifier is strictly linked to your Rockstar account so changing the Rockstar account will change the ID.\
 This ID isn't reliant on your hardware or any software.\
 If a stricter verification method is needed, you can consider incorporating additional checks such as hardware ID and other options.